Power Without Responsibility

 Power Without Responsibility (subtitled: The Press and Broadcasting in Britain or Press, Broadcasting and the Internet in Britain) is a book written by James Curran (Professor of Communications at Goldsmiths College) and Jean Seaton (Professor of Media History at the University of Westminster).
-Originally published in 1981 by Fontana, it has been translated into several languages and is now in its seventh edition.
-The title comes from a quote by former British Prime Minister Stanley Baldwin.
+Originally published in 1981 by Fontana, it has been translated into several languages and is now in its eighth edition.
+The title comes from a quotation by the writer Rudyard Kipling; though it is widely attributed to Stanley Baldwin, the former Prime Minister of the United Kingdom, he was quoting Kipling.
 It details the history of the news media in the UK from the eighteenth century to the present.

-It has been cited by Noam Chomsky in the introduction to Manufacturing Consent and by him in a televised BBC interview with Andrew Marr.
+In the introduction to Manufacturing Consent, Edward S. Herman and Noam Chomsky have cited this book; Chomsky has cited it again in a televised BBC interview with Andrew Marr.
 Nick Cohen rated it "the best guide to the British media" in a review for the New Statesman.